British Midland International: 1960s and 70s

 Minster Assets, a London-based investment and banking group, acquired the airline in 1968, and in 1969 promoted former Mercury ground handling manager Michael Bishop to become the company's general manager.
 From this point, Bishop drove the company forward, with domestic and European expansion continuing apace.
 As a first step, in November 1969, BMA took over Autair's Heathrow–Teesside route, which marked the airline's Heathrow debut.
+From January till July 1969 British Midland-Invicta Cargo brand was used for freight operations jointly operated with Invicta Airways.

 In 1970, BMA entered the jet age with the introduction of three new BAC One-Eleven 500s, followed by an ex-Pan Am Boeing 707-321 in 1971.
 The former had been intended to be primarily used on European inclusive tour (IT) charters while the latter was to be mainly used on transatlantic "affinity group" charters.
 Also in 1970, BMA became the first British airline independent from government-owned corporations to employ UK-based, non-White cabin crew.